 There are two ways in which an idea can be implemented - intelligently or indiscriminately.

 Those who apply an idea or principle indiscriminately, who apply it in inappropriate circumstances, or who don't know when to stop applying it, are announcing to the world that they do not have the brain power to make an informed decision.
-They simply do it without thinking as they assume that someone else has already done all the necessary thinking for them.
-This leads to a legion of Cargo Cult programmers, copycats and buzzword programmers who are incapable of generating an original thought.
+They simply do it without thinking as they assume that someone else, namely the person who invented that principle, has already done all the necessary thinking for them.
+This leads to a legion of Cargo Cult programmers, copycats, code monkeys and buzzword programmers who are incapable of generating an original thought.

 This is a great mistake, and one that I learned NOT to make many years ago.
 I will only implement those ideas that have proven, in my personal experience, to be beneficial or have merit.
 This has led me to ignore a large number of ideas which have been approved by the Paradigm Police/OO Taliban and to follow instead an older, more mature set of ideas which, due to their unfashionable nature, have been described as "unorthodox" at best or "heretical" at worst.

 When it comes implementing a solution, and there is choice between two alternatives - one simple, one complex - I will always follow the KISS principle and stick with the simplest solution.
 This follows on from the following statement made by C.A.R.
 Hoare:

 There are two ways of constructing a software design.
 One way is to make it so simple that there are obviously no deficiencies.
 And the other way is to make it so complicated that there are no obvious deficiencies.